 Who knows, if the new show is a smash-hit, maybe we’ll even get that Country Bear ride that was once planned for Disneyland.
 I know, two Country Bear attractions in one park is pushing it, but I can dream can’t I?

 So when is the new Country Bear Jamboree show opening?
-Right now we don’t even have an official name for the show, let alone an opening date.
-We also don’t know when the original show will be performing for the last time.
+Right now we know that the original show is closing on January 27, 2024.
+That means the original show will be performing for the last time on January 26, 2024.
+Disney has not announced an opening date for the new show at this time.
 The only thing they did say is that it will open in 2024, but not much more than that.

 It’s hard to say what the timeline is here.
 They did announce this show at the Destination D23 event along with other projects that for the most part seem like they are close to being started.
 Besides the Animal Kingdom DinoLand transformation and the Beyond Big Thunder Mountain expansion, I think there is a good chance we will see everything else open in the next year or two.